KimberlyCaristi

 I told Nick, “I should tell Giovanni to take charge because you wouldn’t know what to do if I died.”
 In the end, neither one of us did and we didn’t have anything to worry about.
 We forget that Giovanni was a good man, not a boy anymore.

 I tried to shake off the memories of that morning as I walked around my new apartment.
 Sometimes, it felt like yesterday and other times it felt like a lifetime ago.
 I hated that dream; it made me feel like I was reliving Nick’s death repeatedly.
-I wanted the dream would stop.
+I wanted the dream to stop.

-8. The decision to come
+4. The decision to come

 I walked back into my bedroom to find my phone.
 I saw it was four a.m.
 I had hydrated well on the plane to counteract jet lag, but going to bed at seven p.m. was the worst idea.
 I should have tried to go back to sleep, but the uneasiness I felt had woken me up.
 I had things to do anyway.
 I was excited to go to the market to see what goodies I could find.
 Plus, I wanted to get to know the town where Nick wanted to live.